atisharma/chatthy/chatthy/client/client-help.md

     F1                  show this help text
     Ctrl-q              quit
     Ctrl-l              refresh message window
-    Alt-m               toggle multiline input
+    Ctrl-v              enable RAG using the vdb for this input Alt-m               toggle multiline input
     Shift-Tab           toggle focus between input and output Tab                 input a command